Though I’ve never lost a friend or family member to suicide, I have lost a patient.

 Because depression, as we all know, is almost always treatable, we should all seek to recognize its presence in our close friends and loved ones.
 Often people suffer with it silently, planning suicide without anyone ever knowing.
-Despite making both parties uncomfortable, inquiring directly about suicidal thoughts in my experience almost always yields an honest response.
+Despite making both parties uncomfortable, inquiring directly about suicidal thoughts in my experience almost always yields a honest response.
 If you suspect someone might be depressed, don’t allow your tendency to deny the possibility of suicidal ideation prevent you from asking about it.

 2. They’re psychotic.
 Malevolent inner voices often command self-destruction for unintelligible reasons.
 Psychosis is much harder to mask than depression — and arguably even more tragic.
 The worldwide incidence of schizophrenia is 1% and often strikes otherwise healthy, high-performing individuals, whose lives, though manageable with medication, never fulfill their original promise.

 Schizophrenics are just as likely to talk freely about the voices commanding them to kill themselves as not, and also, in my experience, give honest answers about thoughts of suicide when asked directly.
-Psychosis, too, is treatable, and usually must be for a schizophrenic to be able to function at all.
+Psychosis, too, is treatable and usually must be for a schizophrenic to be able to function at all.
 Untreated or poorly treated psychosis almost always requires hospital admission to a locked ward until the voices lose their commanding power.

 3. They’re impulsive.
 Often related to drugs and alcohol, some people become maudlin and impulsively attempt to end their own lives.
 Once sobered and calmed, these people usually feel emphatically ashamed.
 The remorse is usually genuine, and whether or not they’ll ever attempt suicide again is unpredictable.
 They may try it again the very next time they become drunk or high, or never again in their lifetime.
-Hospital admission is therefore not usually indicated.
+Hospital admission is, therefore, not usually indicated.
 Substance abuse and the underlying reasons for it are generally a greater concern in these people and should be addressed as aggressively as possible.

-4. They’re crying out for help, and don’t know how else to get it.
+4. They’re crying out for help and don’t know how else to get it.
 These people don’t usually want to die but do want to alert those around them that something is seriously wrong.
 They often don’t believe they will die, frequently choosing methods they don’t think can kill them in order to strike out at someone who’s hurt them—but are sometimes tragically misinformed.
 The prototypical example of this is a young teenage girl suffering genuine angst because of a relationship, either with a friend, boyfriend, or parent who swallows a bottle of Tylenol—not realizing that in high enough doses Tylenol causes irreversible liver damage.